GridTools/gt4py/docs/GDPs/gdp-0001-standalone-cli.rst

 There are two supported ways to configure values at compile / generate time.

- * By relative import of a python file, which may be automatically generated from a template.
+ * By relative import of a Python file, which may be automatically generated from a template.
    The latter could happen as part of a build system depending on build parameters.
 In this case the stencil definition can use the values without importing them from `__externals__`.
 If it does, however, the external value can be overriden on the command line using the following second option.